Vargnaar/librarian/README.md

 This script is built using `inotify-tools` to reliably trigger the process only after a file transfer is complete, preventing race conditions and file corruption.

-Added lock-file checking to prevent fork-bombing myself 😒
+Added lock-file checking to prevent fork-bombing myself 😒 Logging added to help debug the annoying nonsense Added an organiser script; will integrate eventually.